PCRuniversum/PCRedux/joss/paper.md

 influenced by the subjective perception of the experimenter.
 An automatic system for analyzing qPCR curves may objectify and generalize the decision process.

 To address these problems, we developed `PCRedux`.
-With our package, 90 different descriptors of amplification curves can be calculated.
-The `PCRedux` package allows an automatic computer-aided classification of amplification curves based on descriptors derived from statistically and analytically comprehensible algorithms.
-Especially for diagnostic applications, we see advantages compared to neural networks.
+The `PCRedux` package allows an automatic computer-aided classification of amplification curves based on 90 descriptors derived from statistically and analytically comprehensible algorithms.

+We see advantages compared to neural networks for diagnostic applications.
 The analysis process is made faster (omission of manual inspection), more objective and more reproducible.
 Examples of application in the context of machine learning (classification positive vs. negative) can be found in @PCRedux vignette.
 We hope that the examples will show how the development of pipelines for machine learning and automatic classification of amplification curves is possible.

 # Acknowledgments